-Major Biostimulators for Liposculpture
+Main Biostimulators for Liposculpture

-Mesenchymal stem cells from adipose tissue (AMSC) are characterized by adhesion and proliferation properties, the ability to differentiate into osteocytes, chondrocytes, and adipocytes in vitro, positive for CD73, CD90 and CD105, and negative for the major histocompatibility complex class II (MHC-II), CD11b, CD14, CD31, CD34, and CD45.
-Due to their ability to differentiate, expand in vitro and release trophic materials, along with immunoregulatory properties, AMSC is a strong candidate for tissue repair [7-9].
+Adipose-derived mesenchymal stem cells (ADSCs) are characterized by adhesion and proliferation properties, the ability to differentiate into osteocytes, chondrocytes, and adipocytes in vitro, positive for CD73, CD90 and CD105, and negative for major histocompatibility complex class II (MHC-II), CD11b, CD14, CD31, CD34, and CD45.
+Due to their capacity for differentiation, in vitro expansion, and release of trophic materials, together with immunoregulatory properties, ADSCs are strong candidates for tissue repair [7-9].

-Notably, due to the non-invasive isolation method, no ethical concerns, lower immunogenicity, faster selfrenewal capacity, more stable doubling time, and higher proliferation potency, AMSC is the preferred candidate for cell and adipose tissue-based therapies in regenerative medicine [4].
-In addition, Platelet-Rich Plasma (PRP) contains numerous growth factors responsible for its effectiveness.
-Growth factors are released after endogenous or exogenous platelet activation and then have a chemotactic effect and act directly and indirectly on tissue regeneration.
+Notably, due to the non-invasive isolation method, no ethical concerns, lower immunogenicity, faster selfrenewal capacity, more stable doubling time, and higher proliferation potency, ADSCs are the preferred candidates for cell-based and adipose tissue-based therapies in regenerative medicine [4].
+In addition, platelet-rich plasma (PRP) contains numerous growth factors that are responsible for its efficacy.
+The growth factors are released after endogenous or exogenous platelet activation and then have a chemotactic effect and act directly and indirectly on tissue regeneration.
 Some platelets are activated by mechanical influences during centrifugation.
-Collagen activates platelets in vivo endogenously, while injection-induced needle bleeding may further contribute to clotting.
-Exogenous activation by adding calcium has become less popular in recent years [15].
+Collagen activates platelets in vivo endogenously, while needle bleeding induced by injection may further contribute to coagulation.
+Exogenous activation by the addition of calcium has become less popular in recent years [15].

-The addition of PRP to adipose tissue grafts represented many advantages with a simple, economical, and safe method [4].
-In addition to its potentiating effect on adipose tissue grafts, PRP has rejuvenating capabilities.
-Thus, adding 20% PRP to adipose tissue grafts is considered to offer better fat graft survival, less bruising and inflammation reaction, and easier application of adipose tissue grafts due to the liquefaction effect of PRP [16].
+The addition of PRP to adipose tissue grafts has many advantages with a simple, economical, and safe method [4].
+In addition to its potentiating effect on adipose tissue grafts, PRP has a rejuvenating capacity.
+Thus, the addition of 20% PRP to adipose tissue grafts is considered to provide better fat graft survival, less bruising and inflammation, and easier application of adipose tissue grafts due to the liquefaction effect of PRP [16].

-Added to this, exosomes stand out along with AMSC.
-Exosomes are extracellular vesicles with a size of 40-100 nm in diameter and a density of 1.13-1.19 g/mL, containing proteins, mRNAs, miRNAs, and DNAs.
-Exosomes change the biochemical characteristics of recipient cells through the delivery of biomolecules and play a role in cell communication.
-These vesicles are produced from body fluids and different types of cells.
-Evidence suggests that the AMSC-derived exosome (AMSC-EXO) exhibits AMSC-like functions with low immunogenicity and no tumorization [17].
+In addition, exosomes stand out along with ADSCs.
+Exosomes are extracellular vesicles measuring 40-100 nm in diameter and with a density of 1.13-1.19 g/mL, containing proteins, mRNAs, miRNAs, and DNAs.
+Exosomes change the biochemical characteristics of recipient cells through the delivery of biomolecules and play a role in cellular communication.
+These vesicles are produced from body fluids and different cell types.
+Evidence suggests that ADSCs-derived exosome (ADSCs-EXO) exhibits similar functions to ADSCs with low immunogenicity and no tumorization [17].

-In this sense, the composition of exosomes differs based on their sources.
-The protein and lipid content of exosomes was measured by various methods, such as fluorescence-activated cell sorting, Western blotting, mass spectrometry, and immunoelectron microscopy.
-In this regard, Rabs and Annexin, including Annexin I, II, V, and VI are cytosolic proteins present in exosomes that contribute to the formation of exosome docking, membrane fusion, and kinetic regulation of cytoskeletal membranes.
-Furthermore, adhesion molecules such as intercellular adhesion molecule-1, CD11a, CD11b, CD11c, CD18, CD9 adipose tissue globule, EGF-factor VIII (MFGE8), CD58, CD146, CD166 have also been identified in exosomes [18].
-Exosomes also contain heat shock proteins (Hsp70 and Hsp90), which facilitate the loading of peptides into MHC I and II [19,20].
+In this regard, the composition of exosomes differs based on their sources.
+The protein and lipid content of exosomes has been measured by various methods such as fluorescence-activated cell sorting, Western blotting, mass spectrometry, and immunoelectron microscopy.
+In this regard, Rabs and Annexin, including Annexin I, II, V, and VI, are cytosolic proteins present in exosomes that contribute to the formation of exosome docking, membrane fusion, and kinetic regulation of cytoskeletal membranes.
+In addition, adhesion molecules such as intercellular adhesion molecule-1, CD11a, CD11b, CD11c, CD18, CD9, adipose tissue globule EGF-factor VIII (AGM-E8), CD58, CD146, CD166 have also been identified in exosomes [18].
+Exosomes also contain heat shock proteins (Hsp70 and Hsp90), which facilitate the loading of peptides onto MHC I and II [19,20].

-Also, exosomes contain non-coding RNAs or fragments, including overlapping RNA transcripts, protein-coding region, structural RNAs, fragments of transfer RNAs, YRNAs, short hairpin RNAs, small interfering RNAs (siRNAs), microRNA (miRNA), messenger RNA (mRNA) and DNA [21].
-Regarding miRNA, exosomes present miR-1, miR-15, miR-16, miR-17, miR-18, miR-181 and miR-375 [22].
-In addition, various cytokines such as Tumor Necrosis Factor-a (TNF-a), Granulocyte Macrophage Colony Stimulating Factor (GMCSF), Interleukin (IL)-2, IL-6, IL-8, IL-10, IL-15, IL-1 β , are expressed in exosomes [23].
+Also, exosomes contain non-coding RNAs or fragments, including overlapping RNA transcripts, protein-coding region, structural RNAs, transfer RNA fragments, YRNAs, short hairpin RNAs, small interfering RNAs (siRNAs), microRNA (miRNA), messenger RNA (mRNA), and DNA [21].
+Regarding miRNA, exosomes contain miR-1, miR-15, miR-16, miR-17, miR-18, miR-181, and miR-375 [22].
+Furthermore, several cytokines, such as Tumor Necrosis Factor-α (TNF-α), Granulocyte-Macrophage Colony-Stimulating Factor (GMCSF), Interleukin (IL)-2, IL-6, IL-8, IL-10, IL-15, IL-1β, are expressed in exosomes [23].

-Major Clinical Findings
+Key Clinical Findings